graciellehigino/ms_range_interactions/manuscript.md

 The proportion of GBIF pixels (pixels with at least one GBIF occurrence) falling in the IUCN ranges varied from low to high depending on the species ([@fig:gbif], left).
 No species had all of its GBIF occurrences within its IUCN range.
-The lowest proportions occurred for species with small ranges, although some species with small ranges showed high overlap.
+The lowest proportions occurred for species with small ranges (such as *Lycaon pictus*), although some species with small ranges showed high overlap.
 Species with median and large ranges had high proportions of occurrences falling into their IUCN range.
 Predators and preys displayed similar overlap variations.
 The only species for